goodCycle/AI-Dance-Coach/README.md

    The app runs on smartphones running iOS.

-   A short demo video can be fond [here](https://drive.google.com/file/d/1stwlxUdNVAYhl817kuzX1GkZBdsm_Hw0/view).
+   A short demo video can be found [here](https://drive.google.com/file/d/1stwlxUdNVAYhl817kuzX1GkZBdsm_Hw0/view).

    Video samples for testing the app can be found [here](https://drive.google.com/drive/u/0/folders/1daD3I4Pri5CF8vuz1-AeLGCcGby_wDyf).

+   For testing the app with fidelity-lowered compressed videos, sample images for evaluating the app can be found [here](http://cocodataset.org/#explore).